vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 :::info
 Before starting you will need both Git and Go 1.19+ installed on your system.

-Git should be available using the default package manager of your system, which you can check at [git-scm.com](https://git-scm.com/).
+Git should be available using the default package manager of your system, which you can check at [git-scm.com ↗](https://git-scm.com/).
-Download Go from the [official website](https://go.dev/dl/).
+Download Go from the [official website ↗](https://go.dev/dl/).
 :::

 ### Environment set-up